OracularIS/smartdashboard/docs/06-dashboards-page.md

 ### Toggle chart vs grid

-Some datasets can be viewed as:
+Some datasets can be viewed as either:

 - **Chart** (line/bar/area/pie)
 - **Grid/Table** (tabular view)

+Notes:

+- If a dataset’s saved chart type is **Table**, it always renders as a grid.
+- Otherwise, you can temporarily switch between **Chart** and **Table** for readability.

 ### Change chart type

-You can select a chart type per dataset (where enabled).
-Chart type is stored per dataset.
+You can select a chart type per dataset.
+The selected chart type is stored per dataset.

+Available types:

+- Line
+- Area
+- Bar
+- Pie
+- Table

+#### Stacked vs clustered bar charts

+If your dataset has **multiple metric columns** (multi-series), the Bar option expands to:

+- **Bar (Stacked)**
+- **Bar (Clustered)**

+> Tip: When you upload multi-series data, use multiple numeric columns after the first “category/X-axis” column.

 ## Empty dashboard